 We support many community organizations here in the state through donations of water, food, supplies and money.
 Ice Mountain employees volunteer where they live and work to support meaningful community projects including environmental cleanups along rivers and highways.
-Nestlé Waters has committed more than $2.5 million to the Ice Mountain Environmental Stewardship Fund (IMESF) to fund multiple projects to improve the health of the Muskegon River watershed and have invested $1.5 million to evaluate and help provide a new city well in Osceola County that will be used solely by the community.
+Nestlé Waters has committed more than $2.5 million to the Ice Mountain Environmental Stewardship Fund (IMESF) to support multiple projects intended to help improve the health of the Muskegon River watershed.
 Learn more here.

-Nestlé Waters sued Osceola Township for not letting them pump their water.
+Nestlé Waters sued Osceola Township for not letting the company install infrastructure to transport additional water.

 We absolutely did NOT sue Osceola Township.